Johan Camargo Preview, Player Props: Giants vs. Braves

 Braves Pitching Rankings (2022)

-- Braves pitchers combined to give up 148 home runs (0.9 per game), the fourth-fewest in baseball.
+- Braves pitchers combined to allow 148 home runs (0.9 per game), the fourth-fewest in the big leagues.

-- Chirinos (5-5) takes the mound for the Braves in his ninth start of the season.
-He's put together a 5.22 ERA in 81 2/3 innings pitched, with 49 strikeouts.
+- Fried gets the start for the Braves, his ninth of the season.
+He is 4-1 with a 2.57 ERA and 39 strikeouts in 42 2/3 innings pitched.

-- His last time out came on Sunday against the New York Mets, when the right-hander threw 4 2/3 innings, surrendering six earned runs while allowing seven hits.
+- The lefty's last appearance was on Monday against the New York Yankees, when he threw six innings, surrendering two earned runs while giving up eight hits.

-- In 19 games this season, the 29-year-old has a 5.22 ERA and 5.4 strikeouts per nine innings, while giving up a batting average of .268 to his opponents.
+- The 29-year-old has put together a 2.57 ERA and 8.4 strikeouts per nine innings across eight games this season, while allowing a batting average of .250 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.